apache/celix/libs/etcdlib/README.md

 This repository provides a library for etcd for C applications.

-Etcdlib can be used as part of Celix but is also useable stand-alone.
+Etcdlib can be used as part of Celix but is also usable stand-alone.

 ## Preparing
 The following packages (libraries + headers) should be installed on your system: